JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 [Research](http://www.londontenants.org/publications/other/Boroughs%20SR%20loss%20or%20gain%202001-17%20(FF4).jpg) by the [London Tenants Federation](http://londontenants.org) shows that Southwark has lost more social housing than any other borough.
 Selling off council homes for less than it [costs to build] new ones is not helping

 ## 2. Stop selling off public land and buildings
 It is not just council homes that are being sold off.
-Southwark's 'modernisation' drive has seen it [sell off both Bermondsey and Peckham Town Halls](http://35percent.org/southwark-town-halls/); Harper Rd Social Services Centre; Castle Day Centre; Whitstable Day Nursery; Abbey St Children's Home; and Wansey St Homeless Hostel:
+Southwark's 'modernisation' drive has seen it [sell off both Bermondsey and Peckham Town Halls](http://35percent.org/southwark-town-halls/); Harper Rd Social Services Centre; Castle Day Centre; Whitstable Day Nursery; Abbey St Children's Home; Willowbrook Community Centre and the Wansey St Homeless Hostel:

 ![](http://35percent.org/img/selloff2.png)